 The Bookstore will issue refunds in the original form of payment for textbooks purchased at the Bookstore if returned in the original condition, with an original receipt and within the first week of classes.
-Within 30 days of the first day of classes, textbooks will be refunded with an original b) General Reading Books, Medical and Specialty Reference Books, Software, Audio, Video, & Small Electronics c) All Other Merchandise
+Within 30 days of the first day of classes, textbooks will be refunded with an original receipt and with a valid proof of add/drop.

+b) General Reading Books, Medical and Specialty Reference Books, Software, Audio, Video, & Small Electronics c) All Other Merchandise